anthonykasza/hdc_experiments/README.md

   - "Another avenue for future research could involve extending the model to handle sophisticated attacks, such as zero-day and advanced persistent threats, and incorporating real-time detection and response for better performance in dynamic, resource-constrained IoT environments."
     - let's say you bought 100 zero-days to further evaluate this experiment
       - at $100,000 each, that'll only run about $10,000,000
-      - once you buy an ohdays, it is an ohday no longer
+      - once you buy an ohday it is an ohday no longer
 - Network Anomaly Detection for IoT Using Hyperdimensional Computing on NSL-KDD
   - this is very similar to "Intrusion Detection in IoT Networks Using Hyperdimensional Computing: A Case Study on the NSL-KDD Dataset" but with 1/4 different authors and way more math equations
 - An Extension to Basis-Hypervectors for Learning from Circular Data in Hyperdimensional Computing